the-isf-academy/making-with-code/content/cs10/unit00/project/_index.md

 - A `Networking Project: Backend Worksheet` - Paper planning document
 - A `project_networking` repository containing the following:
   - `db_definition.sql` - This is where you will define your database tables
-  - `init_db.py` - This is what you will run to initalize your database.db file
+  - `init_db.py` - This is what you will run to initialize your database.db file
   - `database.db` - This is your database file.
   - `helpers.py` - This is where you will define helper functions to interact with the database and convert a row to JSON
   - `api.py` - This is where you will define your API endpoints